-Select the MMA mode by pressing the welding mode button until the MMA position LED lights up.
+Select the MIG/MMA by switching to the MMA welding mode.
 There is now open circuit voltage output at both output terminals.
-The VRD LED may also have lit up.

 Ensure you check that you have the electrode polarity correct and set the amperage on the machine suitable for the electrode being used.